Decomposition spaces in Combinatorics: Groupoids

 \subsection{Cardinality}

-\begin{blanko}{Cardinality of groupoids.} Recall that the cardinality of a finite groupoid $G$ is given by
+\begin{blanko}{Cardinality of groupoids.} The cardinality of a finite groupoid $X$ is given by

-where the norm signs on the right refer to the order of the group.
+where $\pi_1(X,x)$ is the automorphism group $\Aut(x)$ of the object $x$ in the groupoid $X$, and the norm signs on the right refer to the order of the group.
 Homotopy equivalent groupoids have the same cardinality.
 For any component of a locally finite groupoid $B$ we have

 For any function $q:\pi_0B\to \Q$, we use the notation

 This is chosen to resemble the Grothendieck construction notation since for any \homomorphism $E\to B$ from a finite groupoid we have, by \cite[Lemma~3.5]{GKT:HLA},